Gianatmaja/Udacity-Data-Engineering-Nanodegree/Data-Lake-AWS/README.md

 There are 2 main functions, namely:
 1. `process_song_data`: Load raw data from S3 buckets to Spark stonealone server and process song dataset to insert record into songs and artists dimension table.
-2. 1process_log_data`: Load raw data from S3 buckets to Spark stonealone server and Process event(log) dataset to insert record into time and users dimensio table and songplays fact table
+2. `process_log_data`: Load raw data from S3 buckets to Spark stonealone server and Process event(log) dataset to insert record into time and users dimensio table and songplays fact table